youldash/iOS/README.md

 ## Welcome!

 > Our mission is to enhance the education and the training, to open up new horizons and new career pathways, for all of our highly-valued [UQU](http://www.uqu.edu.sa) students (both genders alike).
-In addition, we thrive to establish new breakthroughs, and to offer professional services to the Saudi community as a whole.
-This includes preparing students to be leaders in their profession, creating and disseminating knowledge through means of scholarly and creative achievements, and through establishing partnerships with both local and global industry leaders, governments, and sound academic institutions worldwide.
+Our longterm vision is extended to establish new breakthroughs, in addition to offering professional services to the Saudi community as a whole.
+It also includes preparing students to be leaders in their profession, creating and disseminating knowledge through means of scholarly and creative achievements, and through establishing partnerships with both local and global industry leaders, governments, and sound academic institutions worldwide.

 <div align="right">
 	<strong>Sultan Almutairi, Ph.D.</strong><br />